 Internal revenue/expense recovery entries for services to be provided in the next fiscal year should NOT be processed in the current fiscal year.

 Existing Purchase Orders and Commitments

-To ensure the year-end statement of accounts reflect the correct Purchase Order reserve, POs greater than $25,000 should be submitted to Procurement Services for any cancellations or adjustments by the recommended timelines provided by Procurement Services .
+To ensure the year-end statement of accounts reflect the correct Purchase Order reserve, POs greater than $25,000 should be submitted to Procurement Services for any adjustments by the recommended timelines provided by Procurement Services .

 For Fund accounts (namely Research) with end dates earlier than May 1st of the next fiscal year, it is important that all Purchase Orders and reserve commitments be finalized prior to the fund end date.
 The SAP system will not permit these items to be carried forward and, therefore, they will not be available for further processing after May 1st of the next fiscal year.
 If you have any questions or concerns, please contact your Research Accountant.

 You can cancel a Purchase Order regardless of dollar value by following the Finalize and Cancel PO reference guide.

 Goods Received and Processed against a Purchase Order

 In order to ensure that the University reports the correct accrued liability for goods received with no invoice processed to date and reports the correct funds reservation in departmental accounts, we are requesting departments to review the status of all outstanding Purchase Orders, particularly those that have a goods receipt document processed for which an invoice receipt is still outstanding.
 On March 26, 2019 we will be reversing all goods receipt documents posted prior to December 31st of the current fiscal year, which meet the following criteria: